-The Canadian Virtual War Memorial is an online memorial to those who died in the First World War and later wars.
-Enter the name of your soldier to get the best results.
+Virtual War Memorial, Australia is an online memorial to those who served in the First World War and later wars.
+Enter the name and service number of the person you are researching to get the best results.
+You might even find a photo!